Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 Starting from version 0.0.7 this **plugin will search for and scan subfolders placed in the main folder.
 Content of these folders will be displayed as sections/groups in the panel itself**.
 Subfolders inside subfolders will not be scanned.
 It is also *not recommended* to store 300+ images as it will affect speed of panel loading (file size doesn't matter).<br />
 ### Work Example:
 ![Work example](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/WorkExample.gif)
-Changes not displayed in the gif above: improved buttons design, added 1 new button in the pictures panel that opens Main folder, added asynchronous pictures loading to the panel, displaying error handler when loading local or web files failed.<br />
+Changes not displayed in the gif above: improved buttons design, added 1 new button in the pictures panel that opens Main folder, added asynchronous pictures loading to the panel, added displaying error handler when loading local or web files failed, added option for automatic proportional scaling of pictures from local or web files to set size.<br />
 Also search through pictures was added and it is shown in the gif below:<br />
 ### Search bar:
 ![Search bar](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/SearchBar.gif)